 Instructions

-- Heat oil over medium heat until shimmering.
-Add shallot and saute until soft and translucent about, 2-3 minutes.
+- Heat oil over medium heat in a medium saucepan until shimmering.
+Add the shallot and cook until soft and translucent about, 2-3 minutes.

 - Add white wine and simmer until reduced by half, about 2 minutes.

-- Add mustard, cream and water.
-Simmer until thickened slightly, 2-3 minutes.
+- Whisk in mustard, cream and water.
+Simmer until thickened slightly, 3-5 minutes.

 - Remove from heat and add fresh dill.
 Season to taste with salt and pepper.